 Yonge & Bloor | Natascha (Tasch) Malta, RMT

-I’m Tasch (she/they), a nonbinary massage therapist and recent Sutherland Chan graduate.
-At school, I had the pleasure of working with people from all different walks of life, with all different kinds of bodies.
-Relaxation and body positivity are 2 guiding principles for me, and I want my work to be a tool to help people empower people to feel their best in their bodies.
-I don’t believe massage needs to be painful to be effective, and my style combines elements of Swedish and Thai massage, as well as myofascial spreading and the occasional visualization or meditation cue.
+Meeting people where they’re at and body positivity are 2 guiding principles for me, and I want my work to be a tool to help people empower people to feel their best in their bodies.
+I don’t believe massage needs to be painful to be effective, and my style combines elements of Swedish and myofascial massage, trigger point compressions, and the occasional Thai massage technique.

 Why should patients choose you as their provider instead of others in the area?

 Calming the nervous system is the foundation of the treatments that I provide.
-As someone who has lived with fibromyalgia most of my life, I understand what it’s like to live with chronic pain and muscle tension.
-Massage and movement have been an important part of learning to make life with chronic conditions more manageable, and if you’re looking for a more preventative approach to your pain- I would love to help you out!
+I understand what it’s like to live with chronic pain, fatigue, stress, and muscle tension.
+Massage and movement have been an important part of my learning to make life with chronic conditions more manageable, and if you’re looking for a more preventative approach to your pain- I would love to help you out!

-What are you proud of in your practice?
+What are you most proud of in your practice?

 What are the top 3 treatments that you specialize in?